dd-developments/laravel-dynamic-relations/readme.md

 — Hosted in Belgium 🇧🇪

     Everything is hot-swappable.
-    Built for modular CMS architecture where every relation is replaceable, extendable & reusable.
+    Built for a modular CMS architecture where every relation is replaceable, extendable & reusable.